 * Mitsubishi Professor of Japanese Legal Studies, Harvard Law School; Former Dan and Catherine Dalton Professor of Business Economics & Public Policy, Kelley School of Business, Indiana University (retired).
 We gratefully acknowledge the helpful comments and suggestions of Eric Feldman, Tom Ginsburg, John Haley, Valerie Hans, Jason Morgan, Yusuke Tsuzuki, Harald Uhlig, and participants in a Harvard Law & Economics workshop and the Rethinking Cultural Constructions of Law in East Asia Toronto-Yale seminar.
+14,922 words, including tables, etc.

 It happened in 1952 in a small village at the base of Mt.
-Fuji (Case 1).
+Fuji.
 For years, a village leader had gone house to house asking residents whether they planned to use their election ticket, the form that enabled them to vote.
-If not, he asked if they could give it to him lest it go to waste.
+If not, he asked if they could give it to him lest it go to waste (Case 1).

 Teenager Satsuki Ishikawa thought this outrageous.
-Still in middle school, she wrote an article about this electoral fraud for her school newspaper.
+Still in middle school, she wrote an article about electoral fraud for her school paper.
 School administrators collected every copy and destroyed them.
 Two years later, she decided to try again.
 She could not complain to city hall, since the man collecting the tickets worked there.
-She thought of complaining to the electoral commission, but worried that they might be in on the scheme.
+She thought of complaining to the electoral commission, but they might be in on the scheme.
 She considered the police, but she did not trust them either.
 Instead, she wrote to the national Asahi newspaper.
-The paper sent reporters to the village, and the electoral fraud hit the national news.
+The paper sent reporters to the village, and the fraud hit national news.
 The police arrested the guilty village leaders.
-The community responded by ostracizing the Ishikawa family.
+The community ostracized the Ishikawa family.

-Readers of the Asahi wrote in from around the country in support of Satsuki.
+Asahi readers wrote in from all around Japan in support of Satsuki.
 Her teachers and classmates encouraged her.
 But the Ishikawa family raised rice.
 In the pre-mechanized 1950s, transplanting rice required community assistance.
 When the time came to transplant the Ishikawa fields, no one came to help.

-Both in sociology and in economics, scholars have treated informal social sanctions as a community's primary mechanism for controlling deviance.
-They have treated formal legal sanctions -- both civil and criminal -- as a more costly secondary mechanism.
-Among the informal sanctions, scholars have described ostracism as one of the most severe.
-Yet outside of the psychology laboratory, studies of actual cases of ostracism barely exist.
+Informal social sanctions are a community’s primary mechanism for controlling deviance.
+Formal legal sanctions -- civil and criminal law -- is a more costly secondary mechanism.
+Of informal sanctions, complete ostracism is one of the most severe.
+Yet outside of the psychology laboratory, studies of actual cases of ostracism barely exist, much less examination of how it interweaves with formal sanctions.

-We construct a formal model of ostracism, and examine legal cases brought over ostracism in modern Japan.
+We will construct a formal model of ostracism and examine legal cases brought over ostracism in modern Japan.
 Some are civil, some criminal.
 We find very few cases where a community used ostracism to try to control a deviant member who engaged in anti-social behavior.
 Instead, most cases involved disputes in which the community itself used ostracism opportunistically -- to shield community-wide misconduct, to extract property from a member, or to harass a rival faction.
-The plaintiffs filing these cases did not primarily bring them for damages (or prosecutors, for criminal sanctions).
-Instead, they seem to have brought them for informational purposes: to have the court publicly certify their version of the events.
+The plaintiffs filing these cases did not usually bring them for damages or jail time.
+Instead, they seem to have brought them for informational purposes: to have the court publicly certify their version of events.

-We begin by exploring the scholarly literature on formal and informal sanctions on deviance, and specifically on ostracism (Sec.
-I).
-We introduce a formal model of the interaction between ostracism and its judicial review in Sec.
-II.
-We describe the instances of ostracism that appear in modern Japanese court opinions (Secs.
-III, IV), and conclude with a discussion of our findings (Sec.
-V).

 I. Formal and Informal Sanctions